|

 relief in postherpetic neuralgia, particularly in patients who are not

 depressed.
-Tramadol may be the drug of first choice in patients with
+Tramadol may be a choice for patients with

 obvious cardiovascular disease in whom antidepressants are contraindicated,